 - Have a damaged hologram?

-- Lack a magnetic stripe on the back of the card?
+- Lack either a magnetic stripe or a chip?

 - Have an altered signature panel?